A Survey of Multimodal Hallucination Evaluation and Detection: Definition

-T2I models can generate realistic images according to text prompts, but the image content often contradicts established world knowledge.
+\textbf{Factuality Hallucinations.} T2I models can generate realistic images according to text prompts, but the image content often contradicts established world knowledge.
 Recent works primarily focus on commonsense knowledge~\citep{huang2024t2i,niu2025wise}, such as the appearance of well-known landmarks or specific types of animals.
 Hallucinations involving domain-specific knowledge have received relatively little attention.
-Similar to VLMs, factuality hallucinations in T2I models can also be categorized into commonsense-based and domain-specific hallucinations. \begin{itemize} \item \textit{Commonsense-based} hallucinations refer to cases where T2I models generate image content that conflicts with basic commonsense knowledge.
-In Fig.~\ref{factuality}(a), the generated image depicts a mountain landscape, whereas the prompt is expected to evoke an image of the pyramids. \item \textit{Domain-specific} hallucinations arise when the image content produced by T2I models deviates from established domain knowledge, such as physical laws, scientific facts, or medical imaging standards.
+Similar to VLMs, factuality hallucinations in T2I models can also be categorized into commonsense-based and domain-specific hallucinations. \begin{itemize} \item \textit{Commonsense-based} hallucinations refer to cases where T2I models generate image content that conflicts with basic commonsense knowledge, such as the features of a dog or soccer ball~\citep{huang2024t2i}.
+Fig.~\ref{factuality}(a), the generated image depicts a mountain landscape, whereas the prompt is expected to evoke an image of the pyramids. \item \textit{Domain-specific} hallucinations arise when the image content produced by T2I models deviates from established domain knowledge, such as physical laws~\citep{niu2025wise}, scientific facts~\citep{lim2025evaluating} and so on.
 In Fig.~\ref{factuality}(b), the image generated by the T2I model not only fails to depict the refraction of the laser beam within the glass, but also shows an incorrect reflection angle on the glass surface.
-In Fig.~\ref{factuality}(c), the image presents an abdominal X-ray instead of the expected chest (lung) X-ray, indicating a mismatch with domain-specific medical understanding. \end{itemize}
+In Fig.~\ref{factuality}(c), the image presents an abdominal X-ray instead of the expected chest X-ray, indicating an inaccurate medical understanding. \end{itemize}